 I have been holding her hand for almost a quarter of a century.
 Or maybe she has been holding my hand.
-How’s about we just hold each other’s hands!
+How about we hold each other’s hands!
 When one is up, the other is down.
 Then when one is down, the other is up.
-When we are both down, we say inappropriate things and bleach our homes.
-It’s a thing and it’s our thing, so why mess with what works.
+We say inappropriate things when we are both down and bleach our homes.
+It’s a thing and our thing, so why mess with what works.

 How We Operate

 When we are both up, we are a bit hard to handle.
 We giggle like schoolgirls, bake, talk, and fix the world’s problems.
 I love all of our history.
 It has shaped me into who I am today.
 It’s like we can read each other’s thoughts.
 We feel when things are not correct, and we call each other out, in love, when we are screwing up.

 Life was good until it wasn’t for a season.

 There was a moment or decade that we struggled.
 That was a hard chunk of time because I missed my friend.
 I knew she was struggling, but there was nothing I could do.
 Letting her go and not be a daily part of each other’s lives was the hardest thing ever.